alyssaariasss/e-monitor-app/README.md

 # e-monitor-app
-E-Monitor - An Android app designed to seamlessly interact with the hardware "E-Monitor", empowering users to take control of their household's energy consumption, remotely manage appliances, and access energy history.

-Introduction
 Welcome to the E-Monitor project!
 This electricity monitoring system with limiting and voice automation is developed as a part of our undergraduate thesis project.
 Our team, consisting of four members, aimed to create a solution that allows users to monitor and control their household's energy consumption efficiently.

 Features